your-trickster/your-trickster.github.io/wiki/dichotomies.md

 It is a Jungian dichotomy.

+### Revision vs Conduction

+- revisers have mental Ji + Pe and vital Je + Pi.
+Engage fluidly, respond rigidly.
+More of a random, spontaneuous energetic; higher focus on personal values.
+Wandering or disengaging eyes, halting or restlessness.
+Wary;
+- conductors have mental Je + Pi and vital Ji + Pe.
+Engage rigidly, respond fluidly.
+More of a channeled, expressive energetic; higher focus on collective values.
+Fixed gaze or shakes and pushes, stillness or active articulation.
+Brash.

 ### Judicious vs Decisive

 - judicious types have ego-syntonic NeSi.
 They’re characterized by indecisiveness, more careful planning, greater enjoyment of physical comfort regardless of whether they prioritize it (Fi).
 More connected to nature, often conflict-avoided, more collaborative;